AmiltonCabral/machine_learning_with_free_code_camp/README.md

+# Machine Learning with freeCodeCamp
+In this repository I will put in practice everything that I learn in freeCodeCamp about Machile Learning.
+I still did not finished the course.

-# machine_learning_with_free_code_camp
+#
-Here are my personal projects that I made with what I learned in the freeCodeCamp
+Click [here](https://www.freecodecamp.org/learn/machine-learning-with-python/) and find the course.